-America Created 943,000 Jobs in July
+Delta Defiance: America Created 943,000 Jobs in July

 The median forecast of analysts was for 845,000 jobs and an unemployment rate of 5.7 percent, according to Marketwatch.
 The private payrolls report from payroll processor ADP on Wednesday, however, pointed to a much weaker number, with ADP estimating just 330,000 jobs.

 July figures follow the initial report of 850,000 jobs unemployment for June, which was above consensus, and an unemployment rate of 5.7 percent, which was below consensus.
+That June report was revised up on Friday to 938,000 jobs.
 Jobs figures fell short of expectations in April and May.
+May’s report was revised up by 31,000 to 614,000.
+The combined effect of the revisions is to raise estimated employment gains for June and May by 119,000.

+The larger picture is that the labor market has been considerably stronger than thought over the past three months.

+One note of caution: the estimate of jobs is based on data from a mid-month work week that occurred when the level of new infections was considerably lower than it is now.
+That could mean that the survey overestimated the number of jobs created by not accounting for a slowdown in the second half of the month.

+Private payrolls grew by 703,000, slightly below expectations for around 750,000.
+Last month’s private-sector job growth was revised up from 662,000 to 769,000.
+The public sector added more jobs than expected, led higher by education jobs coming back.

-Those reports were taken as evidence to the claim that hiring is being held back by enhanced unemployment benefits, prompting Republican governors to bring those programs to an early end in around 25 states.
+Those initial reports were taken as evidence to the claim that hiring is being held back by enhanced unemployment benefits, prompting Republican governors to bring those programs to an early end in around 25 states.
 The better than expected jobs report may be an indication that these efforts have helped spur people back into work.

 The economy outperformed expectations on many metrics in the first two quarters of this year as vaccinations boosted business and consumer confidence and restrictions on businesses were been lifted.
 But the surge in Covid-19 infections and inflation this summer have coincided with a series of disappointing economic reports that appear to indicate economic growth has already peaked and is now slowing.